 Before you start debugging, make sure that you have a debugging engine installed and configured properly.
 IntelliJ IDEA supports debugging with two most popular tools: Xdebug and Zend Debugger.
 These tools cannot be used simultaneously because they block each other.
 To avoid this problem, you need to update the corresponding sections in the php.ini file as described in Configure Xdebug and Configure Zend Debugger.

-With IntelliJ IDEA, a PHP debugging session can be initiated either through a debug configuration or without it.
+With IntelliJ IDEA, a PHP debugging session can be initiated either through a run/debug configuration or without it.
 The latter approach is also called Zero-configuration debugging.
 IntelliJ IDEA supports three main ways to initiate a PHP debugging session:

-- Zero-configuration debugging, when no debug configuration is created at all.
+Zero-configuration debugging, when no debug configuration is created at all.
 Instead, you open the starting page of your PHP application in the browser manually and then activate the debugging engine from the browser, while IntelliJ IDEA listens to incoming debugger connections.

 No matter which method you choose, you can specify the scripts requests to which you want IntelliJ IDEA to ignore during debugging.
 This approach can be useful, when your application contains scripts that use AJAX.
 Suppose you have a menu-ajax-script.php that "reloads" a part of your web page.
 This script works properly so you do not need to debug it.
 However, this script is still requested during the debugging session.
 To have incoming connections to this script ignored, add the menu-ajax-script.php script to the skipped paths list.